0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

 Generate pb files with: <br>
   - "protoc --go_out=. .\mapper.proto"
   - "protoc --go-grpc_out=. .\mapper.proto"
-Another directory called mapper will be created, copy the files outside (into ./Mapper/mapper) <br>.
+Another directory called mapper will be created, copy the files outside (into ./Mapper/mapper).<br>
 Do the same things for reducer in -> ./Reducer/reducer <br>